EOP-OMB/federal-program-inventory/website/_program/TC.125.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.125
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
-Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-In contrast, the Tax Code provides employers with a tax credit for qualified wages paid to employees who are enrolled members of Indian tribes.
-The amount of the credit that could be claimed is 20 percent of the excess of qualified wages and health insurance costs paid by the employer in the current tax year over the amount of such wages and costs paid by the employer in 1993.
-Qualified wages and health insurance costs with respect to any employee for the taxable year could not exceed $20,000.
-Employees have to live on or near the reservation where they work to be eligible for the credit.
-Employers must reduce their deduction for wages paid by the amount of the credit claimed.
-The credit does not apply to taxable years beginning after December 31, 2021.
+objective: The baseline tax system would not allow a deduction for personal expenditures including charitable contributions.
+In contrast, the Tax Code provides taxpayers a deduction for contributions to charitable, religious, and certain other nonprofit organizations.
+Taxpayers who donate capital assets to charitable organizations can deduct the assets’ current value without being taxed on any appreciation in value.
+  An individual’s total charitable contribution generally may not exceed 50 percent (60 percent between 2018 and 2025) of adjusted gross income; a corporation’s total charitable contributions generally may not exceed 10 percent of pre-tax income.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":55500000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":47410000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":46240000000.0}]'
 outlays: null
 permalink: /program/TC.125.html
 popular_name: ''